Infinite-Nomic/Infinite-Nomic/round6/rules.md

 module has a Name, a Cost, a Description, and an Effect.
 Players can factorially purchase a module that they do not already own by paying that module type's cost.
-This creates a module of that type in their posession.
+This creates a module of that type in their possession.
 The modules a player owns should be tracked.

 Once per week on either Monday or Tuesday, each player can factorially equip a module to their factory.
 Factories cannot have more than one module